ab-10/Hawk/Readme.md

 Hawk aims to provide transparent and explainable functionality for obtaining properties of words and determining whether triples of words are _discriminative_.
 ## What does that mean?
-__Discriminative triples__ are triples of words where there's a significantly stronger relationship between the first and third word than the first and third.
+__Discriminative triples__ are triples of words where there's a significantly stronger relationship between the first and the third word than the second and third.
 For example, triple _hawk,elephant,flies_ is discriminative, but _hawk,elephant,animal_ is not.

 ## How can I use it?
 The best way to use Hawk is through the API.